Donating Effectively

 Signing a Giving Pledge

 A good way to stay committed to giving is to pledge to give a proportion of your income to effective charities.
 Giving What We Can was one of the first EA organisations.
 They encourage you to pledge to give 10% of your income to effective charities.
-The pledge has been taken by over 8,000 people who have collectively donated over $200,000,000 so far.
+The pledge has been taken by almost 10,000 people who have collectively donated over $200,000,000 so far.

 Wherever you are in your faith and your altruistic commitments, you can have a massive impact with even a 1% giving pledge.